howsoai/howso-docs/source/user_guide/sparse_data.rst

 large percentages of the data are replaced with missing values.

 .. image:: /_assets/recipes/sparse_data_plot.png
-  :alt: A plot showing the accuracy, precision, and recall as sparsity increases fro 0 to 100%.
+  :alt: A plot showing the accuracy, precision, and recall as sparsity increases from 0 to 100%.

 Outputing Missing Values